JonnyHeavey/ngx-webauthn/libs/ngx-webauthn/README.md

-# ngx-webauthn

-> ⚠️ **BETA SOFTWARE** ⚠️
->
-> This library is currently in beta.
-The API surface is subject to change in future versions.
-> Please use with caution in production environments and be prepared to update your code
-> when new versions are released.

 A comprehensive Angular library that provides a clean, type-safe abstraction over the WebAuthn API.
 This library offers direct support for native WebAuthn types while providing an optional preset system for common scenarios.

 ## Features